Christian-kam/sagemaker-custom-project-templates/README.md

     ![](images/sm-projects-listing.png)

 1. Enter a name and optional description for the project.
 If additional parameters or tags are required, enter the appropriate values, and choose Create project.

-You have now successfully created an MLOps template and a SageMaker Project using the custom template.
-Refer to `encrypted-buckets` for a sample implementation.